naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * Client ID: The client ID for your PayPal REST API app
 * Currency Code: The default currency of the payment
-* Return URL: The page URL to which the customer will be redirected after a successful payment.
+* Return URL: The page URL to which the customer will be redirected after a successful payment (optional).
+* Cancel URL: The page URL to which the customer will be redirected when a payment is cancelled (optional).

 === Checkout for PayPal Emails ===